openpaperwork/pyinsane/README.md

 (see [this comment for details](https://github.com/jflesch/paperwork/issues/486#issuecomment-233925642))

-When imported, it will create 2 Unix pipes (FIFO) in your temporary directory and a dedicated process.
-To avoid forking useless extra file descriptors, you should import this module as soon as possible in your program.
+When ```pyinsane2.init()``` is called, it will create 2 Unix pipes (FIFO) in your temporary directory and a dedicated process.
+To avoid forking other file descriptors from your program, you should initialize pyinsane2 as soon as possible.

 ### Other examples